-Note: Many of AAS' advisory services are provided under "wrap fee" programs whereby the client pays a single fee, based on a percentage of the managed assets, for investment advisory, portfolio management and trade execution.
+AAS offers the IMS Flex Choice program on a discretionary and non-discretionary basis and also offers this program under a wrap and non-wrap fee advisory arrangement.
 Depending upon the investments, investment strategy, trading activity, and other factors, you (the client) may pay more or less in fees and expenses.
-Refer to AAS' Wrap Fee Program Brochure for a complete description of AAS' wrap fee programs, including fees, costs and risks, as those are not described in this Brochure.
+Refer to AAS' Brochure for a complete description of AAS' non-wrap fee programs, including fees, costs and risks, as those are not described in this Wrap Fee Program Brochure.
+AAS encourages you to discuss these differences with your Advisor.